vivianchengg/unsw-meme/README.md

 4. Document the planning of new features.

-    * You are required to scope out 2-3 problems to solve for future iterations of Beans.
+    * You are required to scope out 2-3 problems to solve for future iterations of Memes.
 You aren't required to build/code them, but you are required to go through SDLC steps of requirements analysis, conceptual modelling, and design.

     * Full detail of this can be found in `5.6`.